redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 >
 > `user.errors.base // => ['User record to destroy not found']`

-You can pre-emptively check for errors before attempting to modify the record, but only for errors that would be caught with [validation](#validation), by using `isValid()`:
+You can preemptively check for errors before attempting to modify the record, but only for errors that would be caught with [validation](#validation), by using `isValid()`:

 ```javascript
 const User.build({ name: 'Rob Cameron' })